Réginal Goreux

-Réginal Goreux (born 31 December 1987) is a Haitian professional football coach and a former player, he is currently a youth team coach for Standard Liège.
+Réginal Goreux (born 31 December 1987) is a Haitian professional football coach and a former player.
+He is the youth team coach for Standard Liège.
 He played as a defender or midfielder.
 He also holds Belgian nationality.

 Club career

 Standard Liège

 Goreux started his football career before moving to Standard Liège when he was eight.
 In March 2005, while at the youth system at Standard Liège, Goreux suffered an injury that resulted in him sidelined for almost two years, almost threatened his football career.
 Having progressed through the youth system at Standard Liège, Goreux was promoted to the club's first team squad in November 2007.

 It wasn't until on 30 January 2008 when he made his Standard Liège debut, coming on as a 72nd-minute substitute, in a 4–1 loss against Cercle Brugge in the quarter–final first leg of the Belgian Cup.
 Goreux then made his league debut for the club, coming on as a late substitute, in a 0–0 draw against Gent on 23 February 2008.
 In the quarter–final second leg of the Belgian Cup against Cercle Brugge, he scored the club's third goal of the game, in a 4–0 win to ensure Standard Liège's qualification to the next round.
 In a follow–up match against Westerlo, Goreux set up the club's second goal of the game, in a 3–1 win.
 In the matches afterwards, he was mostly given a place in the starting eleven.
 Goreux scored his first league goal, in a 2–0 win against Mons on 23 March 2008.
 He later helped the club win the league after beating Anderlecht on 20 April 2008.
 At the end of the 2007–08 season, Goreux went on to make sixteen appearances and scoring two times in all competitions.